lmfmay/SBA-308A/README.md

 # SBA 308A: JavaScript Web Application
 ## Project description
 This project showcases my capability to implement advanced JavaScript tools and features in a practical manner.
+On this page, users can get data from one API and use it to generate a wordcloud via a second API.

 ### Objectives
 - Use asynchronous JavaScript tools to build a responsive web application.